Peter Parikakis just completed his fourth season as the head coach for the Bison.

 His first year (2011) at the helm was a memorable one, as the Bison finished with an 8-8-1 overall record and a 4-4-1 mark in the PAC, just one spot out of a berth in the conference tournament.
 It also marked the first time in school history the BC program posted a .500 record or better for three consecutive seasons.
 Following the season, senior forward Cassie Spalding, who finished her career second on the all-time goals scored and points list at Bethany, was named First Team All-PAC and junior Julie Lindenfelser was recognized with Honorable Mention distinction.

 Parikakis took over as the women’s head coach after serving as assistant for the Bison men’s program.
 He helped Bethany rebound from a two-win campaign in 2009 to 11 victories in 2010, a berth in the PAC Tournament Championship match and a bid to the ECAC Tournament, where the Bison stunned the #1 seed Penn State Behrend in the opening round and reached the semifinals.

-Parikakis brought a vast amount of coaching experience to Bethany, with his most recent stop before Bethany being a three-year stint as the head women's coach at Mary Baldwin College in Staunton, Virginia.
+Parikakis brings a vast amount of coaching experience to Bethany, with his most recent stop before Bethany being a three-year stint as the head women's coach at Mary Baldwin College in Staunton, Virginia.
 During his tenure, Mary Baldwin qualified for the USA South Conference postseason tournament in his first season and four players were recognized with all-conference awards.

 Before taking over at Mary Baldwin, Parikakis served as a men's and women's assistant for one year at Iowa Central Community College, where he assisted in coaching a total of 10 All-Conference selections and three NJCAA All-Americans between the two programs.
 Prior to that, while working towards his Master’s degree from West Virginia University, Parikakis interned with the Mountaineers' nationally-ranked women's program.
 His coaching career began as an assistant at his alma mater Waynesburg from 2001-04.

-A member of the both the United States Soccer Federation (USSF) and the National Soccer Coaches Association of America (NSCAA), Parikakis has earned the NSCAA Advanced National Diploma, NSCAA Level II Goalkeeping Diploma, and the USSF C License.
+A member of the both the National Soccer Coaches Association of America (NSCAA) and the United States Soccer Federation (USSF), Parikakis has earned the NSCAA Advanced National Diploma, NSCAA Level II Goalkeeping Diploma, and the USSF C License.